 This is one of Sydney’s biggest icons, and definitely should not be missed!

-There is a walking path on either side of the bridge so you can enjoy different views of Sydney Harbour.
+There is a walking path on either side of the Sydney Harbour Bridge so you can enjoy different views of harbour.

 The bridge was opened on the 19th March 1932 and joins the Sydney CBD across the Sydney Harbour to the North Shore.